• Skip to primary navigation

 tea tree blooming

 Tea Tree Essential Oil is also packed with anti-bacterial and anti-inflammatory properties.
 This makes it a great alternative to apple cider vinegar.
-The one things to note when using tea tree essential oil is that it is extremely potent.
+The one thing to note when using tea tree essential oil is that it is extremely potent.
 You do not want to apply it directly onto your skin without dilution.
 You can add a drop into your body cream or lotion.

 Virgin Coconut Oil